peilun-he/PDSim/paper.md

 ## Polynomial diffusion model

-In this section, we present a general framework of the polynomial diffusion model first, then we give the application in the two-factor model.
+In this section, we present a general framework of the polynomial diffusion model first, and then we give the application in the two-factor model.
 The mathematical foundations and applications of polynomial diffusion model in finance are provided in [@filipovic:2016].

 Consider the stochastic differential equation
 \begin{equation}